Angela Phillips: Career

 Having trained in photography, Phillips began her career as a photojournalist for the alternative press in the 1970s.
 She worked with the feminist magazine Spare Rib from before its 1972 launch, shooting the cover of the first issue as well as several later covers, and writing features and co-editing the news pages (with Jill Nicholls).
-She subsequently became a regular contributor for other publications, as well as to radio and television.
+Phillips subsequently became a regular contributor to other publications, as well as to radio and television.

-Since 1994 she has taught at Goldsmiths, University of London, becoming a professor in 2016, and she established the MA Journalism and MA Digital Journalism courses and initiated the joint honours BA Journalism in conjunction with Goldsmith's Department of Computing.
+Since 1994, she has taught at Goldsmiths, University of London, becoming a professor in 2016, and she established the MA Journalism and MA Digital Journalism courses and initiated the joint honours BA Journalism in conjunction with Goldsmith's Department of Computing.
 In 2009, she launched the multi-media, news website EastLondonLines, which is run by Goldsmiths journalism students and has a wide local readership.
 Her areas of research include democracy and journalism, ethics, working practices, and the changing audiences for news.
-She has worked with the became a professor in 2016.
-Goldsmiths Leverhulme Media Research Centre and chaired the Ethics Committee of the Coordinating Committee for Media Reform, giving evidence to the Leveson enquiry into the press.
+She has worked with the Goldsmiths Leverhulme Media Research Centre and chaired the Ethics Committee of the Coordinating Committee for Media Reform, giving evidence to the Leveson enquiry into the press.
 She also gave evidence to the Cairncross review on the future of the British Press in 2018.

 Phillips was the 2019 winner of the Contributions in the Fight Against Stupidity award, an annual award given by Philosophy Now to someone who has made "an outstanding recent contribution to promoting knowledge, reason or public debate about issues that matter".

-A frequent participant in conferences and seminars internationally, she has contributed papers and spoken on many panels, including:
+A frequent participant in conferences and seminars internationally, Phillips has contributed papers and spoken on many panels, including: